InnoStudyHub/front-end/README.md

 flutter build apk
 ```

-Build iOS version (ipa):
+Build iOS version (ipa) - available only on macOS:

 ```bash
 flutter build ios
 ```

-## Content

-The application allows to sign in with Innopolis University account.
-In this case you will see reccomendations according to your current courses.

 ## How to contribute